By Gayle Vehar on | No Comments

-In this quick tutorial, I will show you how to create your own custom grid layout in a Photoshop template that you can easily drag and drop images into and then use for print or web!
-The incredible part is that you can save your Photoshop grid template to use over and over again.
+In this quick tutorial, I will show you how to create a custom grid layout in a Photoshop template that you can easily drag and drop images into and then use for print or web!
+The best part is that you can save your Photoshop grid template to use over and over again.

-In this example, I will create a grid to use for a fun box photography project using school class photos (as seen in the top image), that will include a separate image of a child in each square.
-You can find more information about how to set up and shoot a box photography project like this here.
+In this example, I will create a grid for a fun box photography project using school class photos (as seen in the top image) that will include a different picture of a child in each square.
+You can find more information about setting up and shooting a box photography project like this here.

-And make sure to check the bottom of this post for a special surprise download you will LOVE!
+And make sure to check the bottom of this post for a SURPRISE DOWNLOAD THAT YOU WILL LOVE!

 Of course, this is just one example.
 There are so many other ways to utilize a Photoshop grid... really only limited by your imagination!